This is an update of the original article written by D. Lee and published August 29, 2013.

 Debt payoff can be a long, tedious journey, but the psychological rewards of doing so will benefit you in the long run.

 If you need help accelerating your debt payoff, visit Bankrate’s Debt Payoff Calculator and input your loan balance, payment, interest rate and term.
-For help with credit card debt specifically, try Bankrate’s Credit Card Payoff Calculator.
+For help with credit card debt specifically, try Bankrate’s Credit Card Payoff Calculator or view our recommendations for the best balance transfer credit cards.